 Progress toward continuous recreational access along Alum Creek is well underway, highlighted by recent Schneider Park improvements made as part of the 2023 Year of the Parks initiative.
-Enhancements include a new Main Street trailhead, natural dog park, playground, and splash pad.
-This is in addition to prior improvements to the south community garden, and remediation to the athletic fields, addressing the environmental contamination concerns from the uncapped landfill on the site.
+Enhancements include a the new Tad Jeffrey trailhead on Main Street, natural dog park, playground, and splash pad.
+This is in addition to prior improvements to the south community garden, and remediation of the athletic fields, addressing the environmental contamination concerns from the uncapped landfill on the site.

-Coming soon, a pedestrian and bike bridge near the Astor Park entrance will link Schneider Park trails to the Central Ohio Greenway Alum Creek Trail.
+Coming soon, a pedestrian and bike bridge near the Astor Avenue entrance will link Schneider Park trails to the Central Ohio Greenway Alum Creek Trail.
 Additionally, plans are nearly complete for a skate and bike park just south of the new bridge.
-The City offers its thanks to the Bexley Community Foundation and ODNR for helping to make many of the projects financially feasible.
+The City offers its thanks to the Bexley Community Foundation and Ohio Department of Natural Resources (ODNR) for helping to make many of the projects financially feasible.